publishing.co.uk

 • Record it — ask for a clip; it becomes credibility you quote in press releases and bookshop pitches.

-A confident local-radio interview often does more for an author's local base than weeks of social posting — and it feeds the book-club and bookshop relationships that compound over time.
+In our experience, a confident local-radio interview can do a lot for an author's local base — and it feeds the book-club and bookshop relationships that compound over time.

 Frequently asked questions